Returning Families

 Description:

-Students will be read aloud to from living picture books written about the life and times of the Middle Ages.
-Some topics covered will be daily living, clothing, culture, food, art, music, knights, castles, cathedrals, historical events, and Chaucer.
-Using the stories, they will be introduced to basic elements of literature such as character, setting, plot, and conflict.
-We will read different genres of literature, including non-fiction, fiction, historical fiction, fantasy, poetry, and biographies.
-Through the life and actions of the characters students will learn about Godly character traits and making moral choices as God instructs us.
-Each one discussed with them will be accompanied by a supporting Bible verse.
+Students will be read aloud to from living picture books set in the United States of America.
+They will hear stories about different states and geographical areas in the country, historical events, famous Americans, and cultural experiences.
+Using the stories, the students will be introduced to basic elements of literature such as character, setting, plot, and conflict.
+We will read different genres of literature, including non-fiction, fiction, historical fiction, poetry, and biographies.

-Class time will consist of reading and discussing the story and completing an activity to reinforce the literature element taught.
+Class time will consist of reading and discussing the story and completing activities to reinforce the literature element taught.
 Work not completed in class may be sent home to finish, but homework will not be regularly assigned.
 This class is designed to complement your language arts curriculum, not replace it.
+We will be following a similar geographic track as the 4/5 and 6-8 US mapping classes.

 Mapping the US by Heart